KirilKaloyanov/DevChallenges/responsive/06checkout-page/README.md

 This exercise helped me improve my skill to differentiate between cases where to use grid and where to use flex layout.

 A new thing was how to style a drop-down select input.
 The difficulty was to simulate adding a placeholder and style it separately.
-The solution was to add a disebled selected option.
+The solution was to add a disabled selected option.
 Then add a class to the select element with lightgray color to be used for the placeholder option.
 Then I added darkgrey color to all the options to escape from the lightgrey color of the select element.
 I also needed to add the lightgrey color to the disabled option.
 It seemed that it doesn't matter what color I choose.
 As soon I added option:disabled pseudo-class the color changed to lightgrey.
 Finally using JS I dinamically removed the placeholder class from the select element once the change event fired.

 ### Built With